 As all Hollywood stars know, the key to looking great on camera is all in the lighting.
 Good lighting can give you a sparkle in your eye and flatter facial features.
 The flip-side of this is that lights can be hot and the pressure of the interview can make people sweat.
 The most useful piece of make up is clear powder to take the shine from your forehead and chin.
 Don’t be offended if we think you’re looking a bit shiny and come in with a make-up brush.

 Glasses can be a challenge because of the reflections.
 Ideally if you can go without your glasses then do, but if this isn’t possible then the DOP will arrange the lighting to minimise the glints and reflections visible in your lenses.
 If you go on camera a lot, it may be worth investing in some reflection-free specs.

 Whether you are sitting or standing for your interview you need to feel comfortable.
 If you are not feeling comfortable then speak up or it will show.

 If you find yourself especially nervous or self-conscious, ask the director if you can sit in the spot and just casually chat for a few minutes until you are used to your surroundings and feeling at ease.

 Fidgeting, chair-rocking, picking at your nails, wiggling your foot, twiddling your hair, wild gesticulations, crossing and uncrossing your legs repeatedly are all no nos.
 Not only will the sound be picked up by the microphone, your viewer will be distracted and you risk appearing less convincing and in command.

-If you’re sitting, push your backside right to the back of the seat and lean back.
 Try to keep your shoulders back and relaxed and keep your chin up – this will help you speak clearly.